 April 1: Census Day is observed nationwide.
 Most every home has received an invitation to participate in the 2020 Census.
 However, due to COVID19, there are many rural communities that have not yet received an official invitation.
 Every household can respond online or by phone even without a census invitation.
 When you respond to the census, you'll tell the Census Bureau where you live as of April 1, 2020.

 July - September 3: Census takers will begin visiting college students who live on campus, people living in senior centers, and others who live among large groups of people.
 Census takers also begin conducting quality check interviews to help ensure an accurate count.

-August - October: Census takers will begin visiting homes that haven't responded to the 2020 Census to help make sure everyone is counted.
+August - September: Census takers will visit homes that haven't responded to the 2020 Census to help make sure everyone is counted.